ShinyPhoenix000/ShinyPhoenix000/README.md

 # Hi there 👋, I'm Shiny Phoenix

 💫 **About Me**
-I am a fourth-year Computer Engineering student at BMS Institute Of Technology and Management, specializing in Artificial Intelligence and Machine Learning.
+I am a fourth-year AI&ML Engineering student at BMS Institute Of Technology and Management, specializing in Artificial Intelligence and Machine Learning.
 I am passionate about coding, building robust applications, and exploring emerging technologies such as Deep Learning and full-stack development.

 ---